johnsmclay/linux-notes/029-window-manager-and-desktop-environment-configuration-facts.md

----
-layout: page
-title:  Window Manager And Desktop Environment Configuration Facts
+# Window Manager And Desktop Environment Configuration Facts
----

 When installing a Linux distribution, the installation utility often installs several window managers, but only one desktop environment.
 The following steps